Submission of information on allegations and individual complaints

 - Date, place and detailed description of the circumstances of the incident(s) or the violation; The information submitted can refer to violations that are said to have already occurred, that are ongoing or about to occur.
 Information should include the legal remedies, if any, taken at the national level or regional level, and any other relevant information on the various aspects of the case.

 As a general rule, communications that contain abusive language or that are obviously politically motivated are not considered.
+Information from media sources alone is not considered an allegation and cannot be handled as a complaint.
 Communications should describe the facts of the incident and the relevant details referred to above clearly and concisely.
 The information should be submitted by any person or group of persons claiming to be victim of violations and/or to have direct or reliable knowledge of those violations.
 The Special Rapporteur is open to receiving communications under any format (a model questionnaire has not yet been developed).

 A complaint can be submitted by: